rmudambi/village_simulator/design/design.rst

 Player plays as the leader of a village.
 Player enacts policies that affect the village.
-Could be loosely modeled on the world of the Sumerians, Vedic Aryans, or some other simular civilization.
+Could be loosely modeled on the world of the Sumerians, Vedic Aryans, or some other similar civilization.

 Goal: